civol/HDLRuby/README.md

 ## Channel
 <a name="channel"></a>

-This library provides a unified interface to complex communication protocols.
-It provides a new kind of component called the channel that abstracts the details of a communication protocol.
+This library provides a unified interface to complex communication protocols through a new kind of components called the channels that abstract the details of communication protocols.
 The channels an be used similarly to the ports of a system and are used through a unified interface so that changing the kind of channel, i.e., the communication protocol, does not require any modification of the code.

 A channel is used similarly to a pipe: it has an input where data can be written and an output where data can be read.
-The ordering of the data and the synchronisation depend on the internals of the channel, .e.g., a channel can be FIFO or LIFO.
+The ordering of the data and the synchronization depend on the internals of the channel, e.g., a channel can be FIFO or LIFO.
 The interaction with the channel is done using the following methods:

  * `writer_ports`: generate ports in the system for writing to the channel.
 This method is used without any argument.
  * `reader_ports`: generate ports in the system for reading from the channel.
 This method is used without any argument.
  * `write(<value>) <block>`: write `value` to the channel and execute `block` when `write` completes.
 Both `value` and `block` may be omitted depending on the kind of channel.
  * `read(<target>) <block>`: read the channel, assign the result to signal `target` and execute `block` when the read completes.
 Both `target` and `block` may be omitted depending on the kind of channel.

-For example a system sending successive 8 bit values through a channel can be described as follows:
+For example, a system sending successive 8-bit values through a channel can be described as follows:

 ```ruby
 system :producer8 do |channel|